-Salad is crisp and refreshing, but this innovative recipe adds a different kind of crunch you'll love.
+Salad is crisp and refreshing, but this innovative grilling idea adds a different kind of crunch you and your family will love.
 An added bonus is that this dish comes together in about 15 minutes.

 - Slice small to medium hearts of romaine lettuce in half lengthwise.